lionthroat/paperstacks-redux/README.md

 # Paperstacks (Redux) Notes
-## Last updated 3/8/2020
+## Last updated 3/9/2020

 ### Known Bugs:
-- Reviews/Ratings displaying twice each on some Book pages.
-Issue with SQL to be fixed.
+- 3/9/2020: If an Author doesn't have a bio, their page will not display.
+- 3/9/2020: If an Author's bio has quotes in it, the Update function will fail because of lack of escape characters in the resulting SQL query.

 ### Recently Built Features:
+- 3/9/2020: Delete a Rating
+- 3/9/2020: Edit a Rating (via a modal)
+- 3/9/2020: Delete a Review
+- 3/9/2020: Edit a Review (via a modal)
+- 3/9/2020: Edit a Genre (via a modal)
 - 3/8/2020: Genre Delete Validation.
 Before deleting a Genre from the database, there is now a preliminary SQL query that performs a COUNT(genre_id) to tally Books associated with a Genre.
 If this is a nonzero sum, the delete operation is aborted.
 The user then sees an error message as a <div> at the top of the page.
 - 3/8/2020: Genre Delete.
 This routing and SQL already existed, but there had been no way to use it.
 Now, if a user successfully deletes a Genre from the database, they will be redirected to the main Genres page, and will see a success message in a <div> at the top of the page, which confirms the name of the Genre they removed.
-- 3/7/2020: Edit Book Modal.
-- 3/7/2020: Upload Book Cover and Author Image.
+- 3/7/2020: Upload Book Cover and Author Image (UI only at this point)
 - 3/7/2020: Advanced Search Functionality (WIP).
 User can now perform a search from the navigation bar (a simple keyword search), or perform a more advanced search from the Search page or home page.
 In the advanced search, the user has the option of using one or more of the following criteria: book title (can be a substring), author name (can be a substring), year published, ISBN-10, or genre.
 Additional search criteria related to ratings/reviews not yet implemented.

 ### Recently Fixed Bugs: